opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

     is_inkind
         Boolean indicating whether transaction is in-kind or not (in which case, it's probably cash.)

+    is_rejected
+        **optional**
+        Boolean indicating whether transaction has been rejected by the recipient (for example, a returned contribution).

 sender
     This can be a person or some kind of organization or committee.